Malini Agarwal

 Malini Agarwal (born 26 May 1977), also known as MissMalini, is an Indian digital influencer, TV host, entrepreneur, and author.
 She began her career as a radio jockey at Radio One in Mumbai, India, and later served as the head of digital content for Channel [v] India.
 In 2008, she established her blog, MissMalini.com, where she covers topics related to Bollywood, Indian television, fashion, beauty, and lifestyle.
 Aside from radio and her blog, she has also guest anchored several television shows, including CNN-IBN's Tech Toyz and UTV Bindass' Style Police, as well as several seasons of her own show, MissMalini's World on TLC, Inside Access with MissMalini on Vh1 Kya Scene Hai on Zoom, Feet Up With the Stars on Voot.

 Malini, founder of MissMalini Entertainment and its creative director, also founded Girl Tribe by MissMalini, a community where women connect, share, and support one another.
 After the acquisition of MissMalini Entertainment by Good Glamm Group in 2021, she co-founded Good Creator Co.
+In April 2025, MissMalini Entertainment was acquired from the Good Glamm Group by marketing agency Creativefuel in a deal reported at ₹6 crore, and in June 2025, Agarwal stepped down as creative director of MissMalini Entertainment.
 Her debut book, To the Moon: How I Blogged My Way to Bollywood, was published by Harper Collins India in 2018.